 - 1. Choose a target layer. - 2.
 Choose Duplicate Layer from the Layers palette command menu. - 3.
 Click OK. - 4.
 Modify the duplicate layer.
-To produce Figure 26, we chose Mezzotint from the Pixelate submenu under the Filter menu, chose Fine dots from the Type pop-up menu, then clicked OK (Figure 24). - 5.
-On the Layers palette, move the Opacity slider to achieve the desired degree of transparency between the original layer and the modified duplicate layer (Figure 25-26). and/or Choose a mode from the Mode popup menu.
+(Apply a filter or other image editing command.) - 5.
+On the Layers palette, move the Opacity slider to achieve the desired degree of transparency between the original layer and the modified duplicate layer (Figure 25-26). and/or Choose a mode.